ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/architecture-view/architecture-diagram.md

 Explore the features of the Architecture View using the [Online Boutique microservices demo](https://github.com/ballerina-guides/gcp-microservices-demo) Ballerina project that you set up in the previous section.

-Once you open the Architecture View, you will see three types of diagrams to choose from as shown below.
+Once you open the Architecture View, you will see the following types of diagrams.

 <img src="https://wso2.com/ballerina/vscode/docs/img/visual-programming/architecture-view/architecture-diagram/diagram-types.gif" class="cInlineImage-full"/>